 2. “I understand…”

 Do you really?
 Unless you also have fertility issues, and especially ones of the same kind, then no, you don’t.
-It’s the “go to” response when comforting someone, but it is infuriating when someone says it without having any idea of how that situation actually feels.
+It’s the “go to” response when comforting someone, but it can be infuriating when someone says it without having any idea of how that situation actually feels.
 The fact of the matter is that no person in the world has felt exactly the same way as anyone else, so claiming that you “understand” is never going to be a good course to take.
 Instead, just offer a supportive ear for them to vent or share, and ask how they’re doing every so often.

 3. “My partner only has to LOOK at me for me to fall pregnant!”